Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping: Local well-posedness

 If $T^*<+\infty$ and

 then $\big(\rho,u,\nabla\Pi\big)$ can be continued beyond the time $T^*$ into a solution of \eqref{eq:dd-E}-\eqref{eq:in-datum}-\eqref{eq:vacuum} with the same regularity. \end{lemma}

-\begin{proof} Without loss of generality, we can fix the value $\alpha=1$ in the argument below.
-Moreover, let us restrict our attention to the case $\g=0$, which is, to some extent, the most difficult one, as it involves the presence of an additional term in the pressure equation.
+\begin{proof} Let us restrict our attention to the case $\alpha>0$ and $\g=0$, which is, to some extent, the most difficult one, as it involves the presence of an additional term in the pressure equation.
+For obtaining the result in the case $\alpha=0$, one can simply discard that additional term from the analysis.